mitralabs/coco/base/orchestrator/README.md

 - Default chunk size is 1000 with 200 overlap
 - Uses 127.0.0.1 for local connections (more reliable than localhost on Windows)
 - The orchestrator will run a health check on the transcription and chunking services before processing the audio file.

+##ToDo

+[ ] Change the containers to load the models/db at startup (see OpenAI container) [ ] Connect the Coco connection for end-to-end connection [ ] Optimize the data format between the endpoints
+[ ] Modular selection of the endpoints